hoodiecrow/ANStoX/README.md

 1.  another item
 with mostly the same definition.

-The definition list is faked in Markdown, and is not guaranteed to work everwhere.
+The definition list is faked in Markdown, and is not guaranteed to work everywhere.

 ## Headings